-SDHC anticipates CFP formula funds will be used to fund the administrative costs, soft costs, and the hard costs of comprehensive renovation activities at Vista Verde, a property consisting of 40 public housing units.
-A total of \$1,560,000.00 will be used for the capital needs of the development.
+SDHC anticipates CFP formula funds will be used to fund the administrative costs, soft costs, and the hard costs of comprehensive renovation activities at Vista Verde, a property consisting of 40 public housing units, and other SDHC-owned properties.
+Approximately \$1,560,000.00 will be used for the capital needs of the Vista Verde development.
 Hard costs will include common area upgrades, sewer line repairs, irrigation upgrades, site upgrades, roofing upgrades, site fencing, energy efficiency upgrades, exterior woodwork facade replacement, landscape drainage, and community room upgrades.
 Soft costs include Architecture and Engineering and third party consultants for due diligence related activities.
+SDHC anticipates the remaining capital fund amounts of approximately \$1,330,000.00 will be used for similar activities at SDHC-owned properties.
+The property selection is to be determined.